MicroHealthLLC/Tueri/README.md

 ### Production Support

-We're eager to provide personalized assistance when deploying your LLM Guard to a production environment.
+We're eager to provide personalized assistance when deploying your Tueri to a production environment.

 - [Send Email ✉️](mailto:community@protectai.com)